FDA warns of cybersecurity risk to certain Medtronic insulin pumps

-(Reuters) - The U.S. Food and Drug Administration said on Thursday that certain insulin pumps of Medtronic Plc were being recalled due to a potential risk of them being hacked.
+June 27 (Reuters) - The U.S. Food and Drug administration said on Thursday that certain insulin pumps of Medtronic Plc were being recalled due to a potential risk of them being hacked.

 The drug regulator said it was not aware of any confirmed reports of patient harm related to the potential cybersecurity risks.